TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/BackendUsers/CreateDefaultEditors.rst

 Now, create another user "advanced_editor".
 Use the group "Advanced Editors".

-Change DB Mount for Group "Simple Editors"
+Change DB mount for group "simple editors"
 ==========================================

 The group "Simple Editors" should have the page "Content Examples" set as